A Multimodal Approach to Alzheimer's Diagnosis: Geometric Insights from Cube Copying and Cognitive Assessments: Discussion

 Our findings demonstrate that cube-copying behavior, when represented through graph-structured modeling, provides meaningful and quantifiable biomarkers for Alzheimer’s disease.
-Even in the unimodal setting, cube graph representations achieve competitive discriminative performance, confirming that visuospatial construction errors manifest as systematic structural disruptions that can be captured through graph topology and geometry.
-This supports longstanding clinical observations that cube copying is sensitive to visuospatial and executive dysfunction, and shows that these impairments can be formalized into machine-interpretable representations.
+Even in the unimodal setting, cube graph representations achieve strong discriminative performance, indicating that visuospatial construction errors manifest as systematic structural disruptions that can be captured through graph topology and geometry.
+This observation supports longstanding clinical evidence that cube-copying tasks are sensitive to visuospatial and executive dysfunction and further suggests that such impairments can be translated into machine-interpretable representations.

+The integration of demographic and neuropsychological information further improves performance by providing complementary contextual signals.
+In particular, age and education substantially improve sensitivity and balanced classification performance, as reflected by gains in recall and balanced accuracy in multimodal settings.
+NPT information contributes additional complementary information that further improves discriminative performance, particularly AUROC and AUPRC.
+Interestingly, SHAP analysis indicates that NPT variables do not emerge as dominant standalone predictors, suggesting that their contribution may arise primarily through interactions with structural and demographic information.
+These observations highlight the value of multimodal integration, where different modalities contribute distinct yet complementary aspects of disease-related information.

-The integration of demographic and neuropsychological features further enhances performance, particularly by improving robustness to class imbalance.
-Age and education contribute important contextual information that complements the structural cues extracted from drawings, while neuropsychological test scores provide additional cognitive background.
-Importantly, the multimodal fusion framework does not merely boost predictive accuracy but also improves interpretability.
-SHAP-based analyses reveal that specific graphlet motifs and geometric distortions---such as the loss of well-formed cube corners or disrupted edge continuity---are among the most influential predictors.
-These patterns align closely with clinical descriptions of disorganized, incomplete, or distorted drawings in individuals with Alzheimer’s disease, reinforcing the clinical plausibility of the model’s decision-making process.
+Importantly, multimodal fusion improves not only predictive performance but also interpretability.
+SHAP-based analyses reveal that specific graphlet motifs and geometric disruptions, such as reduced corner integrity and weakened edge continuity, emerge as highly influential predictors.
+In particular, graphlet 6 and graphlet 4 correspond to characteristic cube structures that frequently deteriorate in AD drawings.
+These findings align closely with clinical descriptions of incomplete, disorganized, and distorted drawing patterns observed in individuals with Alzheimer's disease, reinforcing the clinical plausibility of the model's decision-making process.